SOC3078 : Dreamworlds: Society and the utopian imagination

 Assessment Rationale And Relationship

-The essay will examine students’ capacity to understand and critically analyse theories and debates about utopianism and the links between utopia and social theory.
-The research paper will test learning and skills outcomes by examining students’ ability to apply theoretical concepts and understandings of utopia to case studies and examples drawn from contemporary or historical cultural representations or social practices, allowing students to develop skills of critical anlaysis and synthesis.
+The essay will examine students’ capacity to understand and critically analyse theories and debates about utopianism and the links between utopia and social theory and follows from material covered in Weeks 1-6 of the module.
+The research paper will test learning and skills outcomes by examining students’ ability to apply theoretical concepts and understandings of utopia to case studies and examples drawn from contemporary or historical cultural representations or social practice.
+These materials are introduced in lectures 7-12 of the module.
+This assessment enalbes students to develop skills of selection, empirical independent empirical analysis, and synthesis of ideas and concepts .